 - Roll out playdough

-Prepare your printing surface by rolling out playdough to 1/4″–1/2″ thick.
+Prepare your printing surface by rolling out playdough to a 1/4-1/2 inch thick.

-- Cut out shape
+- Cut out a shape

-- Create Pictures in Playdough
+- Create pictures in playdough

 Press LEGOs into the playdough to create prints of the circles, squares, and rectangles that make up the LEGOs.
 Combine those printed shapes to make pictures, whether abstract pictures, designs, mandalas, or realistic pictures.